tylerchandrosscohen/tylerchandrosscohen.github.io/research-areas.md

       </p>

       <p>
-        This research has particular relevance for refrigerated dairy products, infant foods, and temperature-abused foods, where psychrotolerant
+        This research has particular relevance for refrigerated dairy products, where psychrotolerant
         <em>B. cereus</em> strains may evade traditional detection or risk
         categorization frameworks.
       </p>